drewgingerich/minecraft-modpack-plant-fronds/README.md

 8. Verify that the `plant-fronds` profile has been automatically selected
 9. Hit the `Play` button to launch Minecraft with the modpack
 10. If a server is set up with the same modpack, you can now connect to it

+# Server setup

+I deploy to a single-node [k3s](https://k3s.io/) server in [another project](https://github.com/drewgingerich/homelab-cloud).
+I use the `itzg/docker-minecraft-server container`  and basically just follow the instructions in [the container's Github repo](https://github.com/itzg/docker-minecraft-server).